 Are you not entirely comfortable about the look of your nose?

 If so, you have two options to change it:

-- You could get a rhinoplasty, which is plastic surgery
+- You can get rhinoplasty, which is plastic surgery.

-- Or you could get a nose filler
+- Or you can get a nose filler.

 Rhinoplasty is a surgical procedure and comes with certain risks and relatively long down-time.